lucawalz/sentio-systems/docs/testing-strategy.md

 ## When to use which test type?
 - **New DTO/entity/mapper fields** → extend mapper unit tests
 - **New business rule** → service unit test + (optional) integration test
-- **New endpoint** → controller slice test (happy + validation/error cases)
+- **New endpoint** → controller slice test (happy path + failure/validation)
 - **New query/constraint** → repository slice test

 ---

 ## Definition of Done (Testing)
-For each new feature/change:
+For each new feature or change:
-- Unit tests updated/added for core logic and mappings
+- Unit tests updated or added for core logic and mappings
-- Controller tests for new endpoints (happy path + failure/validation)
+- Controller tests implemented for new endpoints
+- Error and edge cases covered
 - All tests pass locally and in CI
 - No new flaky tests introduced